 As you go through this closet detox, start seeing what your wardrobe is missing.
-I keep a list in my note section on my phone, that way while I’m out shopping I know what pieces my wardrobe is missing.
+I keep a list in my note section on my phone, that way while I’m out shopping I know what pieces my wardrobe needs.

 What Do You Do With Your “No” Pile?

 There are two things, 1.
 You can sell them!
-Why not get extra cash in your pocket?
+Why not get extra cash for your pockets?
 I have sold my clothes to ThredUP, Plato’s Closet, local consignment stores, and Posh Mark.
 The other thing you can do with your unwanted clothes is donate them.
-I am a huge believer on what you don’t want, others can benefit from.
+I am a huge believer in what you don’t want, others can benefit from.
 Look into women shelters, city missions, and churches.